 An indirect foreign exchange mechanism known as the Blue Chip Swap ("BCS") allows entities to remit U.S. dollars from operations in Argentina.
-During the second quarter of 2023, we entered into a series of BCS securities transactions that resulted in a "Loss on Blue Chip Swap Securities" of \$57 million.
+During each of the years ended December 31, 2024 and 2023, we entered into a series of BCS securities transactions that resulted in a "Loss on Blue Chip Swap Securities" of \$10 million and \$57 million, respectively.
 See "Note 17 - Blue Chip Swap Securities - Argentina" to our Consolidated Financial Statements for additional details.